 Director of CPP

-Richard is Director of the ESRC Centre for the Microeconomic Analysis of Public Policy and IFS Senior Research Fellow.
+Richard is Director of the ESRC Centre for the Microeconomic Analysis of Public Policy.
 He is David Ricardo Chair of Political Economy at University College.
 A graduate of the University of Bristol and London School of Economics, in 1986 he was appointed Research Director of the Institute for Fiscal Studies (IFS), where he has been Director of the ESRC Centre for the Microeconomic Analysis of Public Policy since its inauguration in 1991.
 He has held visiting professor positions at UBC, MIT and Berkeley.
-He holds Honorary Doctorates from the University of St.Gallen, Switzerland; the Norwegian School of Economics, NHH, Bergen, Norway; and the University of Mannheim, Mannheim.
+He holds Honorary Doctorates from the University of St.Gallen, Switzerland; the Norwegian School of Economics, NHH, Bergen, Norway; the University of Mannheim, Mannheim; and the University of Bristol.
 He was awarded a CBE in the Queen's New Year's Honours List 2006 and a Knighthood in 2014 for services to Economics and Social Science.

 In 2004 he was President of the European Economics Association.
 He was President of the Econometric Society in 2006.
 He was President of the Society of Labor Economics in 2010.
 He was President of the Royal Economic Society 2011-2013.
 He is a Fellow of the Econometric Society, Fellow of the British Academy, Honorary Member of the American Economic Association and Honorary Member American Academy of Arts and Science.